 We will need to engage with industry to ensure appropriate integration of renewable generation, interconnection and relevant services to support the requirements of operation of the grid to successfully meet our renewables targets.
 We will need to engage with landowners and their communities to ensure we earn their informed consent to host the next generation of grid infrastructure.
 And we will need to engage with the Government and regulator to ensure we meet the required target as cost-effectively and efficiently as possible.

-This document sets out how we plan to do this.
+This document sets out how we plan to do this - and seeks feedback from all stakeholders to improve our plans.